LionSost/meiern-client/README.md

   ```bash
   ./CLIENT 192.168.42.220 9000 frank DUMMBOT
   ```
-- **DUMMBOT.cbl** A stupid bot that always rolls and always announces the rolled dice.
+- **DUMMBOT.cbl** A stupid bot that always sees (even if it is the first round and he looses immediately).
   Compile with:
   ```bash
   cobc -m -I copy DUMMBOT.CBL